MicrosoftDocs/SupportArticles-docs/support/dynamics-365/business-central/client/client-icon-font-not-loaded.md

 ## Resolution

-To sovle this issue, add the Business Central web site to your trusted sites.
+To solve this issue, add the Business Central web site to your trusted sites.

 1. In Windows 10, launch **Control Panel** on your device.
 2. Go to **Network and Internet** > **Internet Options** > **Security** > **Trusted sites**.